 How to Contribute to Devuan Discourse

 TL;DR: talk.do is not a forum, but a tool to produce high quality documentation for Devuan.
-If you’re looking for a forum, try our mailing-lists.
+If you’re looking for a forum, try the Dev1Galaxy Forum or our mailing-lists.

 We make Devuan discourse together.
 It starts as an informal conversation, then evolves into a discussion, consolidates into wiki pages, and finally reaches the point of integration into the static Web.